aiborra11/Geoquery-project/README.md

 **Criterion to optimize the location:**
 - Funded companies.
 They pay income to their employees (instead of equity) that can spend in our restaurant/bar.
-- Companies with at least 10 employees.
+- Companies with at least 10 employees but less than 300.
+Making business with a very large companies is not very easy if your startup is not big enough.
+I cannot see SpaceX buying a bunch of nanosatelites to a recent startup.
+Basically the young startup will not be able to produce the amount, neither deliver on time.
+Therefore, it might be interesting to locate the bar/restaurant near to "medium size startups", if there are enough around.
 - Technological companies might be more interesting since trending topics meetups might attract more consumers.
-- Different offices from the same company might be interesting for special events.
+- Try to avoid competition (companies working in the same 'category_code').
+It is not really a big issue.
+Most interesting synergies arise between competitors and competition is good.
+It always push yourself to your work at 200%.
+Only apply a low score because almost every company will be within the technological sector despite being a social, web, news, etc., category.
+Therefore, businesses will arise.

 **Steps:**